-An unintended consequence of Exception 1 prevents teams who routinely use scrimmage-kick formations containing multiple numbering exceptions throughout the game from using these same formations for the following obvious kicking situations on first, second, or third down when time is critical:
+An unintended consequence of Exception 1 prevents teams who routinely use scrimmagekick formations containing multiple numbering exceptions throughout the game from using these same formations for the following obvious kicking situations on first, second, or third down when time is critical:

-- (1) a field goal attempt at the end of a half; - (2) a field goal attempt in overtime; or - (3) a punt at the end of a quarter due to weather.
+- 1. A field goal attempt at the end of a half: - 2.
+A field goal attempt in overtime; or - 3.
+A punt at the end of a guarter due to weather.